eatpotaro/Osu-HackPad/README.md

 # Features
 - 4 keys used for 4K osu!mania and osu!
-- 0.91 inch OLED display for a lil cat or maybe stats of keypresses depending on what youre into
+- 0.91 inch OLED display to display recent keypresses
 - KMK support

 # CAD Model